NLnetLabs/unbound-manual/source/getting-started/installation.rst

     brew install unbound

-This gives you a compiled and running version of Unbound ready to be configured.
+This gives you a compiled and running version of Unbound ready to :ref:`be configured<doc_unbound_configuration>`.

-..
-Link to configuring block

-.. sudo chmod -R 666 *

-..
-LOOK INTO THIS:

-.. sudo brew services start unbound
-.. ==> Tapping homebrew/services
-..
-Cloning into '/opt/homebrew/Library/Taps/homebrew/homebrew-services'...
-.. remote: Enumerating objects: 1352, done.
-.. remote: Counting objects: 100% (231/231), done.
-.. remote: Compressing objects: 100% (166/166), done.
-.. remote: Total 1352 (delta 86), reused 190 (delta 61), pack-reused 1121
-..
-Receiving objects: 100% (1352/1352), 401.78 KiB | 3.94 MiB/s, done.
-..
-Resolving deltas: 100% (562/562), done.
-..
-Tapped 1 command (28 files, 496KB).
-..
-Warning: Taking root:admin ownership of some unbound paths:
-..   /opt/homebrew/Cellar/unbound/1.13.1/sbin
-..   /opt/homebrew/Cellar/unbound/1.13.1/sbin/unbound
-..   /opt/homebrew/opt/unbound
-..   /opt/homebrew/opt/unbound/sbin
-..   /opt/homebrew/var/homebrew/linked/unbound
-..
-This will require manual removal of these paths using `sudo rm` on
-.. brew upgrade/reinstall/uninstall.

 Building from source/Compiling
 ==============================

-.. :ref:`compiling`

 To compile Unbound on any system you need to have the ``openssl`` and ``expat`` libraries, and their header files.
 To include the header files we need to get the development version, usually called ``libssl-dev`` and ``libexpat1-dev`` respectively.